StanfordBioinformatics/cescg/Labs/Snyder/Part2_CIP1_Aim4/README.txt

 #352 #1D	HCM	Carvedilol 0.1 µM	GAATTCGT-GTCAGTAC

 #I'll run the ENCODE Uniform Long RNA-Seq pipeline in the Joseph_Wu DNAnexus project (project-BxZpbXj0V610b5Q6x1FV80gb) and output the results in the same project and in the folder path Joseph_Wu/encode_long_rnaseq/part2_cip1_aim4.
 Within that folder, there will be a subfolder named after each patient ID, i.e. 287, and a sub-folder there-within named after the barcode.

+2017-04-11
+I next ran the app I wrote called rsem-generate-data-matrix (version 0.1.0) on each of the 12 patients to generate both a gene results matrix and an isoforms results matrix on all 4 conditions per patient:
+	create_data_matrix_per_patient.py --dx-project-id=project-BxZpbXj0V610b5Q6x1FV80gb --num-conditions=4 --patient-folders-path="/encode_long_rnaseq/part2_cip1_aim4/"
+I output the matrices in the patient folders.

+The output matrices in the patient folders (GeneMat.txt and IsoMat.txt) have the filenames as the field headers.
+The field names are all the same since the ENCODE star-rsem pipeline uses a common output name.
+Thus, I had to download all of 24 matrix files spanning the 12 patient folders, update the field headers using the barcode IDs, and then upload them back to DNAnexus.
+The download files are local here as well in the RSEM_Matrices folder.